A note on projective dimension over twisted commutative algebras

 Fix a positive integer $d$ and let $A=\bC[x_{i,j} \mid 1 \le i \le d,\ 1 \le j]$ be the infinite variable polynomial ring.
 One can picture the variables as the entries of a $d \times \infty$ matrix.
 The ring $A$ is obviously not noetherian, but it is known to be \emph{equivariantly noetherian} with respect to the infinite symmetric group $\fS$ or the infinite general linear group $\GL$; this means that the ascending chain condition holds for invariant ideals.
 The noetherian result for $\fS$ was proved by Cohen \cite{Cohen}.
 The noetherian result for $\GL$ follows from this, but also admits a direct (and easier) proof \cite[\S 9.1.6]{expos}.

 Let $M$ be a module for $A$ that is equivariant with respect to $\fS$ or $\GL$.
-We also assume that $M$ is finitely generated in the equivariant sense and ``nice'' as a representation.
-Taking invariants under an appropriate subgroup, one obtains a module $M_n$ over the finite variable polynomial ring $A_n=\bC[x_{i,j} \mid 1 \le i \le d,\ 1 \le j \le n]$.
+We also assume that $M$ is a polynomial representation of $\GL$ and that it is finitely generated in the equivariant sense.
+Taking invariants under an appropriate subgroup (namely, the general linear group of the subspace spanned by the standard basis vectors $e_i$ for $i > n$), one obtains a module $M_n$ over the finite variable polynomial ring $A_n=\bC[x_{i,j} \mid 1 \le i \le d,\ 1 \le j \le n]$.
 Given the above noetherian results, one might hope that this sequence of modules is well-behaved.